My favorite YouTube channels for Keto-friendly recipes:

 This may be the key food that launched my success in this journey.
 In the past my brain has always refuted any notion of life with out bread.
-What if bread was made of cheese, though?
+What if bread was made of cheese, rather than those inflammatory processed flours, though?

-This is the basic recipe & process I follow, with some modifications, for FatHead products: Carl’s Fat Head Pizza.
-For pizza crust I use garlic powder rather than garlic salt, substitute flaxseed meal for 1/4 of Ree almond flour, and add some dried herbs like oregano & basil.
+This is a link for the basic recipe & process I follow, with some modifications, for FatHead products: Carl’s Fat Head Pizza.
+For pizza crust I use garlic powder rather than garlic salt, substitute flaxseed meal for 1/4 of the almond flour, and add some dried herbs like oregano & basil.
 Note, Carl is not a relative, as far as I know 🙂

 I have never gotten into the idea of the ‘lettuce bun’.
 I know you can order a burger and many shoppes will serve it between 2 lettuce leaves, just why?
 (I do like a legit ‘lettuce wrap’, like those at PFChangs).